Adam Levine’s Wife Behati Prinsloo Wishes Him A Happy Birthday On Instagram

 Adam Levine and Behati Prinsloo often share photos of one another on Instagram.
 In fact, just last month, Levine debuted a photo of his wife’s runway return on his own page and in the caption, he gushed over the cool mom.

-“[Behati Prinsloo] taking ‘I’m a cool mom’ to a whole new level,” he wrote to his fans, also adding the hash tag, “#youresocoolyouresocoolyouresocool.”
+“[Behati Prinsloo] taking ‘I’m a cool mom’ to a whole new level,” he wrote to his fans, also adding the hashtag, “#youresocoolyouresocoolyouresocool.”

-As fans of the longtime coach of The Voice will recall, he and wife Prinsloo welcomed their first child, daughter Dusty Rose Levine, on September 21, 2016, just over 2 years after they tied the knot in Mexico.
-At the time of Dusty’s birth, Levine was in the midst of his Maroon 5 Tour and had to reschedule several concerts.
+As fans of the longtime coach of The Voice will recall, he and wife Prinsloo welcomed their first child, daughter Dusty Rose Levine, on September 21, 2016, just over two years after they tied the knot in Mexico.
+At the time of Dusty’s birth, Levine was in the midst of his Maroon 5 tour and had to reschedule several concerts.
 The singer was also just weeks away from the live episodes of The Voice Season 11.

 Adam Levine has always been open with his desire for children and luckily for The Voice coach, his model wife is on board with having a large family.
 As she explained during an interview with Diana Maidson on The Lowdown years ago, she’s longed for a family since she was a little girl.